Akil Baddoo Player Props: Tigers vs. Royals

 Akil Baddoo At The Plate

-- Baddoo is hitting .220 with seven doubles, four home runs and 25 walks.
+- Baddoo is batting .224 with eight doubles, four home runs and 25 walks.

-- He has gone deep in 7.4% of his games this year, and 2.2% of his plate appearances.
+- He has hit a home run in 7.1% of his games this season, and 2.1% of his trips to the plate.

-- In 11 games this year (20.4%), Baddoo has picked up an RBI, including two games with multiple runs batted in.
+- Baddoo has driven in a run in 12 games this season (21.4%), including three games with more than one RBI (5.4%).
+He has also driven home three or more of his team's runs in two contests.

-- He has scored in 18 of 54 games so far this year.
+- He has scored a run in 19 of 56 games so far this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.